graham-evans/AISandbox-Server/documentation/simulations/HighLowCards/index.md

 # High Low Cards

+The 'High Low' card game involves predicting whether the next card draw from a pack will be higher or lower than the one before.

 ## Overview
 This simulation tests an AI's ability to predict the next card to be tuned over.